larryw3i/ice_cream/README.md

 # ice_cream
-a native js to generate examination question easy
+a native js to generate examination question easily